jimmyliao0845/TRUTH---Fact-Checker/README.md

 and at your VSC Terminal run this: npm install

-and do npm start to run the whole system
+and do "npm start" (without the quotes) to run the whole system